Loading...

 edge.setConnector('rounded', { radius: 20 })

-When creating a canvas, you can set the global default connector (default is 'normal'
+When creating a canvas, you can set the global default connector (default is 'normal') through the connecting option:

 new Graph({connecting: {connector: {name: 'rounded',args: {radius: 20,},},},})